xlab-si/xopera-docs/docs/cli.rst

         it's properly structured and deployable by opera.
         At the end of this operation you will receive the validation result where opera will warn you about TOSCA template inconsistencies if there was any.
-        Since validation can be successful or unsuccessful the `opera validate` commands has corresponding return codes - 0 for success and 1 for failure.
+        Since validation can be successful or unsuccessful the ``opera validate`` command has corresponding return codes - 0 for success and 1 for failure.
-        If the validation succeeds this means that your TOSCA templates are valid and that all their implementations (e.g. Ansible playbooks) can be invoked.
+        If the validation succeeds this means that your TOSCA templates are valid and that all their implementations (e.g., Ansible playbooks) can be invoked.
         However, this doesn't mean that these operations will succeed.
+        To also check the executors behind the TOSCA templates, you can use the ``--executors/-e`` options that will not deploy anything, but will just try to run the executors in test mode (e.g., Ansible check mode).

     .. tab:: Example

-        Follow the next CLI instructions and results for the `misc-tosca-types-csar`_ example.
+        Follow the next CLI instructions and results for the `misc-tosca-types-csar`_ and `hello-world`_ examples.

         .. code-block:: console
-            :emphasize-lines: 2
+            :emphasize-lines: 2, 7

-            (venv) $ cd misc/hello-world
+            (venv) $ cd csars/misc-tosca-types
             (venv) csars/misc-tosca-types$ opera validate -i inputs.yaml service.yaml
             Validating service template...
+            Done.

+            (venv) $ cd ../../hello-world
+            (venv) misc/hello-world$ opera validate --executors service.yaml
+            Validating service template...
+            [Worker_0]   Validating my-workstation_0
+            [Worker_0]   Validation of my-workstation_0 complete
+            [Worker_0]   Validating hello_0
+            [Worker_0]     Executing create on hello_0
+            [Worker_0]     Executing delete on hello_0
+            [Worker_0]   Validation of hello_0 complete
             Done.

 ------------------------------------------------------------------------------------------------------------------------